tcat-tamu/sda-site/web/index.md

       - title: Meaning
         panels:
           - - title: Grace
+              href: /about
               content: >
                 Grace is associated with the idea of blessing, beauty, and salvation.
 The novel meaning of grace in theology is that of a seed in the ground of human nature, a transformation or second birth into a new life as a child of God.
             - title: Inspiration
+              href: /about
               content: >
                 Inspiration is insight with a sense of divine illumination.
 This experience is like a light shining in darkness or a shift to a new and higher perspective, allowing us to see the things we know fit together in a new way.
           - - title: Miracles
+              href: /about
               content: >
                 A miracle is an object of wonder without a natural cause, attributed to special divine action.
 Rather than ‘breaking the laws of nature’ in a machine-like cosmos, a miracle is better considered as exceeding the productive power of nature.
             - title: Providence
+              href: /about
               content: >
                 Providence implies the notion of divine direction of cosmic and human affairs with wise benevolence.
 In a providential cosmos, time is not simply a succession of moments but has a more organic meaning, marking progress towards some fruitful goal.
       - title: Narratives